swaggboi/PostText/README.md

 1. Return the last remark with remark form
 1. Marked some items for clean up with comments
 1. Method names may need to be shortened
-1. Probably throw a 404 if you request a remark page that doesn't exist